DBCDK/hejmdal/README.md

 hejmdal database password.

 - `HOST` : `app.host`
-The address og the application (including protocol and port number)
+The address og the application (including protocol and port number).

 - `LOG_LEVEL` : `log.level`
 Specifies the log level used by the application.
 Defaults to `INFO`